“I inside a Diamond” mark on Antique Bottles

 Small generic medicine/pill bottle made by Illinois Glass Company, bearing the “I inside a Diamond” mark on the bottom

 Many, many hundreds (if not thousands) of styles of bottles are known.
-Many of them were standard “packer ware” or “generic” types, used for a multitude of different products – medicines, salves, foods, sauces, extracts, flavorings, chemicals, cleaning products, bleach, vinegar, cosmetics, etc. The end user company would have affixed their own private brand label on the side with information on the product.
-Often, there would be no embossed markings on the bottle other than the logo seen on the very bottom.
+Many of those were standard “packer ware” or “generic” types, used for a multitude of different products – medicines, salves, foods, sauces, extracts, flavorings, chemicals, cleaning products, bleach, vinegar, cosmetics, etc. The end user company would have affixed their own private brand label on the side with information on the product.
+Often, there are no embossed markings on the bottle other than the logo seen on the very bottom.

 Many of these bottles are found in old trash dump sites, privy pits (locations where an outhouse once stood), and anywhere old farmsteads were located.
 They were distributed far and wide, and are found virtually nationwide – throughout the United States.